greifentor/HowTos/README-InjectSomething.md

 For `final` class members of classes which are marked with one of the listed annotations above, will also be set to an instance of a matching class implementation.

 If the class member type is an interface, the spring magic will find a matching implementation for the class member.
 There should be one implementation marked with one of the listed annotations above only in the application.

+## List Injection

+It is also possible to inject a list of implementations of a generic interface.
+Just put an inject annotation to the list class member and annotated some of the implementations of the interface with of the listed annotations above.